Local rigidity of self-joinings and factors of pro-nilsystems: No small subnilmanifolds

 Every subnilmanifold is a translate of one containing the base point.
 Indeed, if

 and we set $L = a^{-1}Ha$, then

 Since left translation by $a$ is a homeomorphism, $L \cdot e_X$ is closed whenever $Y$ is closed.
 Hence $L$ is rational.

 One characteristic property of Lie groups is that they have no small subgroups: every Lie group admits an identity neighbourhood containing no non-trivial subgroup.
 The following lemma may be viewed as a nilmanifold analogue of this fact.
-It says that a nilmanifold cannot contain arbitrarily small non-trivial subnilmanifolds, where smallness is measured with respect to a translation-invariant metric.

-\begin{lemma}[No small subnilmanifolds] Let $X = G/\Gamma$ be a $k$-step nilmanifold, and let $d_X$ be a translation-invariant metric on $X$ compatible with its topology.
-Then there exists $\varepsilon > 0$ such that any subnilmanifold $Y \subseteq X$ with
+\begin{lemma}[No small subnilmanifolds] Let $X = G/\Gamma$ be a $k$-step nilmanifold, and let $d_X$ be a compatible metric on $X$.
+Then there exists $\eps > 0$ such that any subnilmanifold $Y \subseteq X$ with

 consists of a single point. \end{lemma}